openvswitch/ovs/Documentation/ref/ovsdb.7.rst

     On Unix-like systems, listens for connections on the Unix domain socket named <file>.

-    On Windows, listens on a local named pipe, creating a named pipe
-    <file> to mimic the behavior of a Unix domain socket.
-The ACLs of the named
-    pipe include LocalSystem, Administrators, and Creator Owner.

 pfd:<fd>
     Listen on a pre-opened file descriptor <fd>.
 The file descriptor must refer to a bound, listening Unix domain stream socket.
 This is intended